 Per Microsoft Learn, synchronous replication requires less than 5 ms round trip latency over the WAN connection.
 This requirement ensures good performance.
 Asynchronous replication does not have a published latency recommendation per Microsoft Learn (Stretch Cluster Replication Using Shared Storage page); it tolerates higher latency at the cost of giving up zero data loss guarantees.

 The 5 ms RTT is the constraint that drives most stretch cluster placement decisions.
-At roughly 5 microseconds per kilometer one way through fiber, 5 ms RTT gives a theoretical upper bound of about 500 km of fiber path.
-In real designs, switch hops, carrier routing, non straight fiber paths, congestion, encryption devices, and operational safety margin push the practical distance much lower.
-Treat synchronous stretch clustering as a metro area design, not a regional distance guarantee.
+At roughly 5 microseconds per kilometer one way through fiber, 5 ms RTT is about 500 km of one way fiber path before overhead.
+Real designs are shorter once carrier routing, switch hops, optics, and storage latency are included.
+Most synchronous stretch cluster designs belong in metro paired sites, not arbitrary long distance DR sites.

 Synchronous versus asynchronous